I was born in Albury NSW, Australia, in 1956.

 While we are there we also visit other lineages and masters for a cultural exchange in Wing Chun Kung Fu.

 We also work with the community, by teaching Tai Chi to the public for the Living and Learning centre in Diamond creek.

 Master David Cheung proclaimed me Sifu in 1995 after training in his association for four years full time.

 Professor Shan Hui Xu has certified me to teach Medical Qigong, Tai Chi and Shaolin Hard Qigong.

 Fung Keun has sanctioned me to teach Pin Sun Kulo wing chun in Australia.

-The Jee Shin Wing Chun Association is a Government Accredited Organisation and offers Nationally Recognised Sports Coaching Courses in Martial Arts to the public.
+The Academy offers Nationally Recognised Sports Coaching Courses in Martial Arts to the public.

 He studied William Cheung's wing chun system for the next 2 years and then started teaching at the William Cheung Academy in 1984.